Data Access Security

 By default, the SQL Data Source wizard only allows the visual construction of SQL queries using the built-in Query Builder.
 Queries constructed using the Query Builder can only contain a SELECT statement and are guaranteed to be safe.

 Manual editing of SQL queries is considered unsafe and is disabled by default.
-You can enable SQL editing at your own risk using the approach described in the following online example: Report Designer for WPF - How to enable end-users to execute custom SQL.
+You can enable SQL editing at your own risk using the approach described in the Enable Custom SQL in Report Designer document.

-Custom SQL queries are not validated before their execution and may contain potentially harmful instructions.
+Custom SQL queries are validated before their execution.
+Although the default validation mechanism only allows custom queries containing SELECT statements (except for SELECT INTO clauses), it cannot be considered safe as it does not prevent execution of potentially harmful requests.
 For this reason, we strongly recommend that you implement your own validation logic that permits only execution of specific query kinds.
-See Report Designer for WPF - How to provide custom SQL validation for a code sample.
+To learn more, see the Provide Custom Query Validation in Report Designer document.

 Entity Framework Data Sources